Mahdi-Falahati/use-https/Readme.txt

                  │    │                                             │  │
                  │    │    writed by Mahdi Falahati ────────────┐   │  │
                  │    │                                         │   │  │
-                 │    │       for show how use look code (:    ◄┘   │  │
+                 │    │  for show how to use look the code (:  ◄┘   │  │
                  │    │                                             │  │
-                 │    │    use-http.jsx => code how send requet     │  │
+                 │    │ use-http.jsx => code how to send requet     │  │
-                 │    │app.jsx => example for how use ( use-https ) │  │
+                 │    │app.jsx=>example for how to use ( use-https )│  │
                  │    └─────────────────────────────────────────────┘  │
                  │                      have fun                       │
                  └─────────────────────────────────────────────────────┘